FAQ’s

 Residents are encouraged to participate in group activities and events by our fantastic teams of Activities Co-ordinators.
 Examples of activities include pet therapy, arts & crafts, film nights, pamper sessions, gardening, exercise sessions, live entertainment, games, quizzes and much more.

 We provide a range of facilities for all of our residents.
-We have an in-house hair salon, as well as a cinema room, communal and private dining rooms, activities programme, a luxury minivan, rooftop garden and cafe for residents to pursue their hobbies and interests.
+We have an in-house hair salon, as well as a cinema room, communal and private dining rooms, an activities programme, a luxury minivan, a rooftop garden and a café for residents to pursue their hobbies and interests.

 Yes, all of our bedrooms have access to a private en-suite wetroom including a sink, toilet and shower.